Cuyo, Palawan: American era

+World War II

+On 19 May 1942, the Imperial Japanese Army occupied Cuyo.
+However, resistance continued in the interior until October of the same year.
+On 6 January 1945, the US Air Corps arrived in Cuyo and liberated the island from the Japanese.
+Then then built an air strip around Balaguem.

+Modern era

+On 2 November 1949, a strong typhoon passed Cuyo, destroying 2,000 houses and displacing 5,000 people as well as 1,000 mango trees.

+On 26 October 1952, another typhoon passed, destroying five sailboats and 3,500 cavans of palay.

 In 1957, the following sitios were converted to barrios: Emilod and Balading.
 In 1964, the barrios of Balaguen, Canipo, Cocoro, Danawan, Igabas, Imilod, Los Angeles, Lucbuan, Patonga, Rizal, Siparay Island, and Tagawayan Island were separated from Cuyo to constitute the new and separate municipality of Magsaysay.

 Geography

 Cuyo Archipelago, with elevations (in feet).

 Cuyo Island is the largest island of the Cuyo Archipelago, about 13 km long, 7.5 km wide, and with an area of 57 km2.
 Mount Bonbon with an elevation of 817 ft is the highest mountain in Cuyo island.
 The Island is under the jurisdiction of the municipalities of Cuyo and Magsaysay.
 The poblacion of Cuyo is home to a Spanish fort, which shelters a church and a convent in its high stone walls.

 Barangays

 Cuyo is politically subdivided into 17 barangays.
 Each barangay consists of puroks and some have sitios.

 In 1956, sitio Danawan was elevated into a barrio.